Aly-Grogorenz/Identifying-Fetal-Health-ML-Project/README.md

 the class imbalance in the dataset through over- and undersampling.
 Furthermore, we examined how the inclusion of a feature selection step in the pipeline improves the classifiers' performance.
 The specifics of our methods and results are detailed in the accompanying report.

+The "Trained Classifiers" folder includes all eight classifiers we examined, if you would like to replicate our results.

 I also created a poster detailing the results of my contribution to the project, which I have also included.